Parkview, Edmonton: Neighborhood Organization

 The community is represented by the Parkview Community League, established in 1956, which maintains a community hall and surrounding amenities located at 146 Street and 91 Avenue.
 The community League brings residents together, improves community amenities, and enhances the quality of life for you and your neighbours.

 Community Hall

-Parkview Community Hall, established in the mid 1950’s, has recently been upgraded providing a modern, multi-use venue for both community events and third party rentals.
+Parkview Community Hall, established in the mid 1950s, has recently been upgraded providing a modern, multi-use venue for both community events and third party rentals.